Stop AAPI Hate

-Stop AAPI Hate is an American nonprofit organization that runs the Stop AAPI Hate Reporting Center, which tracks self-reported incidents of hate and discrimination against Asian Americans and Pacific Islanders (AAPI) living in the United States.
+Stop AAPI Hate is an American nonprofit organization that runs the Stop AAPI Hate Reporting Center, which tracks self-reported incidents of hate and discrimination against Asian Americans and Pacific Islanders (AAPI) living in the United States, and the 501(c)(4) political advocacy organization Stop AAPI Hate Action.
 The organization was formed in 2020 in response to the racist attacks on the Asian American community as a result of the COVID-19 pandemic.
 The organization’s approach centered on four strategies: